Distinct Distances: Open Problems and Current Bounds: Introduction

 For the celebrations of his 80th birthday, Erd\H os compiled a survey of his favorite contributions to mathematics \cite{erd96}, in which he wrote \begin{quotation}\em ``My most striking contribution to geometry is, no doubt, my problem on the number of distinct distances.
 This can be found in many of my papers on combinatorial and geometric problems." \end{quotation}

-After 64 years and a series of increasingly larger lower bounds, Guth and Katz \cite{GK15} derived the bound $D(n) = \Omega(n/\log n)$, almost matching the current best upper bound (a comprehensive study of the previous bounds can be found in \cite{GIS11}).\footnote{See also William Gasarch's webpage: \url{http://www.cs.umd.edu/~gasarch/erdos_dist/erdos_dist.html}} To derive this bound, Guth and Katz developed several novel techniques, relying on tools from algebraic geometry, 19th century analytic geometry, and more.
+After over sixty years and a series of increasingly larger lower bounds, Guth and Katz \cite{GK15} derived the bound $D(n) = \Omega(n/\log n)$, almost matching the current best upper bound.
+A comprehensive study of the previous bounds can be found in \cite{GIS11}.\footnote{See also William Gasarch's webpage: \url{http://www.cs.umd.edu/~gasarch/erdos_dist/erdos_dist.html}} To derive their bound, Guth and Katz developed several novel techniques, relying on tools from algebraic geometry, 19th century analytic geometry, and more.
 Notice that a small gap of $O(\sqrt{\log n})$ remains between the current best lower and upper bounds. \begin{problem} Find the exact asymptotic value of $D(n)$. \end{problem}

-Since the problem is almost completely solved, one might wonder what is the purpose of this document.
-The answer is that there are many challenging variants of the distinct distances problem that are still wide open (many of those posed by Erd\H os).
-For some of these variants, such as the ones presented in Section \ref{sec:structure}, even after several decades of work hardly anything non-trivial is known.
-This document is meant to be dynamic, keeping track of the current best bounds and conjectures concerning the various distinct distances variants.
+Since Problem \ref{pr:main} is almost completely solved, one might wonder what is the purpose of this survey.
+This problem is just one out of many challenging distinct distances problems, most of which are still wide open (and also originally posed by Erd\H os).
+For some of these problems, such as the ones presented in Section \ref{sec:structure}, hardly anything non-trivial is known after decades of work.
+The study of distinct distances problems is an active sub-field, with a constant stream of new results.
+This survey is an attempt to keep track of this progress.

-\ignore{Papers that study problems from the set that is surveyed in the first part of Section \ref{sec:rest} (i.e., problems that are still open) contain phrases such as ``Our ignorance in this area is really shocking!" \cite{EHP89} and ``It is rather frustrating that I got nowhere with..." \cite{erd87}.}

-The main part of this survey is partitioned into six sections, each discussing a different family of problems.
-Section \ref{sec:structure} discusses the structure of planar point sets that determine a small number of distinct distances.
-Section \ref{sec:rest} surveys problems in which a planar point set is constrained in some manner.
-Section \ref{sec:HighD} considers distinct distances in higher dimensions.
-Section \ref{sec:subset} discusses subsets of points that determine every distance at most once.
-Section \ref{sec:kl} surveys another family of restricted point sets, in which every subset of $k$ points determines at least $l$ distinct distances.
-Finally, Section \ref{sec:additional} presents problems that do not into fit any of the other sections.

-For those who are only interested in the ``main" problems, it is the personal view of the author (and likely of others) that currently the most challenging/interesting distinct distances problems are Problem \ref{pr:OnLine} of Section \ref{sec:structure} and Problem \ref{pr:Rd} of Section \ref{sec:HighD}.
-Another great collection of open problems related to distinct distances can be found in \cite[Sections 5.3 -- 5.6]{BMP05}.
+For readers who are only interested in the main open problems, it is the personal view of the author (and likely of others) that currently the most challenging/interesting distinct distances problems are: \begin{itemize} \item Finding the minimum number of distinct distances spanned by $n$ points in $\RR^d$.
+See Problem \ref{pr:Rd}. \item Characterizing the point sets in $\RR^2$ that span a small number of distinct distances.
+See Section \ref{sec:structure}. \end{itemize}